roberthgnz/js-blitz/README.md

 ![image](https://github.com/user-attachments/assets/4cfd4921-48e7-4478-8500-84f73ee6e72e)

-JSBlitz is an Electron-based application that allows you to run JavaScript code in a flash.
+JSBlitz is an alternative to RunJS that allows you to run JavaScript code in a flash.
 It provides a simple and efficient way to execute JavaScript/TypeScript code with support for package installation.

 ## Features